Cold Water Hurting Your Tooth? Common Causes and Treatments

 However, such a move does more harm than good.
 Constant aggressive brushing results in the premature wear down of the protective enamel layer around the teeth.
 This layer does not have the ability to repair itself, leaving your teeth exposed to further harm.

-With the enamel exposed, it exposes a layer called dentin.
+With the enamel exposed, it reveals the underlying dentin layer.
 This layer is directly linked to the nerve that causes pain.
 So every time you intake cold food or drinks, you are setting yourself up for pain.

 Product Overuse

 Our obsession with pearly whites results in our wading into the arena of teeth-whitening products.
-Regular use of these products makes the enamel more porous, which increases the potential for tooth sensitivity.
+Regular use of these products can contribute to tooth sensitivity.

 Teeth Grinding